 Leaf Assay Results

 Our parent trees are individuals that were grown from the seed of rare Ozark chinquapin trees with natural resistance to chestnut blight.
 Chestnuts are self-incompatible and need another tree in order to reproduce.
 Just like humans, the progeny share genetics from both parents.
-There is a chance the seedlings from those resistant parent will have resistance themself, but not all of them will because the donor pollen of surrounding trees are from susceptible Ozark chinquapin (Figure 1).
+There is a chance the seedlings from those resistant parent will have resistance too, but not all of them will because the donor pollen of surrounding trees are from susceptible Ozark chinquapin (Figure 1).

 The crosses on our plots are the result of manual pollination of two individual resistant trees.
 These controlled pollinations allow us to combine genetics of two trees.
 Female flowering parts are bagged to prevent competing pollen from interfering (Figure 2).
 We out-plant the resulting seed on our test plots.
 Those trees are “crosses”.
 As you you’ll see in a moment, the pure crosses we developed have some of the highest genetic resistance to the fungus.

-The third kind of tree is one of the most important on our plots; that is our clones.
+The third kind of tree is one of the most important on our plots; clones.
 These trees are clonal grafts with the exact genetics of the tree they were taken from.
 Instead of seed, we collected twigs (scion) from these rare resistant trees and grafted them onto root-stock of another tree.
 These are especially important to our breeding program.
 These clones can produce reliably resistant progeny when they are bred with other resistant trees.
 They are particularly valuable to us for enriching the genetics of locally adapted populations (Figure 3).

 All of these pure Ozark chinquapin trees have been growing on our plots for the last 9 years, openly pollinating and producing seed.
 This is the seed we mail OCF members every year.

-Finding And Cultivating Host Resistance To Chestnut Blight
+Traditional Breeding for Resistance To Chestnut Blight

 Phenotyping plants for resistance means selecting a tree based on its physical characteristics that show the tree is resistant/resisting the blight.
 In other words, we find a tree (or a few trees) in an area where chestnut blight has destroyed most of the population, and these are the ones who survived.
 Over evolutionary time these are the trees whose progeny would continue on, and this natural selection is nature’s own built-in breeding program.
 Through our genetic resistance breeding program we are helping along a process that would take hundreds of years to happen on its own in nature.
 All of this is done from the most ecologically sound approach, which encourages the continual evolution of both the tree and the fungal pathogen.
 We want to ensure the trees have enough resistance and genetic diversity so they’re able to handle any future threats.